Azure/azure-notificationhubs-dotnet/Samples/README.md

 ## CreateHubSample
 Sample dotnet core WebApi application for sending push notifications.

-To run the sample update the `/WebApiSample/WebApiSample/Models/Notification.cs` file and execute the sample as such:
+Update the '/WebApiSample/WebApiSample/Models/Notification.cs' with your Notification Hubs 'DefaultFullSharedAccessSignature' Access Policy connection string and 'Hub name', than execute the sample as such:

 ```
 cd WebApiSample